sabithmohamad/personal-portfolio/content/projects/proj1 import.md

 showInProjects: true
 ---

-Import export Website which is also mobile friendly
+freight buinsess Website which is also mobile friendly